AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 In simple terms, an object :ada:`A` is first created before we can make use of it.
 When object :ada:`A` is about to get out of scope, it is finalized.
+Note that finalization might not entail any actual code execution |mdash| but it often does.

 Let's analyze the lifetime of object :ada:`A` in a procedure :ada:`P`: